DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 and capital accumulation, something that transcends the present order of things.

-However, collecting, as Henrot performs it in *Grosse Fatigue*, does not signal a break from nor exceeds the bounded and finite spaces of Google's indexed web.
+However, as Henrot performs it in *Grosse Fatigue*, collecting does not signal a break from, nor exceed, the bounded and finite spaces of Google's indexed web.
 Indeed, to search is to collect *within* Google’s collection.
 Searching as collecting is collecting within a collection.
 Forming a collection could be considered as the building of a box in the theatre of the world, as Benjamin describes it.
-The box, the collection, may represent a value or an idea around which a collector frames its activities, not outside of or separate from but within the world.
-To foster a collection is to establish relations that enable the coming together of people and things that gravitate around (and are limited by) a common value, aspiration, or ideal.
-To collect is to gravitate around alternative values, valuables and different currencies than profit or truth.
-Collecting is a response to Google’s favoring of traffic over truth and clicks over content.
+The box, the collection, may represent a value or an idea around which a collector frames their activities; not outside of or separate from, but within the world.
+To foster a collection is to establish relations that enable the coming together of people and things that gravitate around — and are limited by — a common value, aspiration, or ideal, the forming of a commonality.
+To collect is to gravitate around values, valuables and different currencies other than profit.
+Collecting is a response to Google’s favoring of traffic over knowledge and clicks over content.
 It exceeds truth, traffic, clicks and content.
-To reframe searching as collecting within a collection is a limited and time-sensitive gesture oriented toward possibility, and geared toward different relations and cohabitations within Google’s engine — an act of worlding within the world-wide-web.

-To search is to collect within a collection, and to collect is to foster worlding —however brief, disorderly, and loosely organized.
+To reframe searching as collecting within a collection is a limited and time-sensitive gesture oriented toward possibility, and geared toward different narrations, relations, and cohabitations within Google’s engine.
+To search is to collect within a collection, and to collect is to foster the act of worlding — however brief, disorderly, and loosely organized.
 Collections, like assemblages, ‘are defined by the strength of what they gather as much as their always-possible dissipation’.[^concl_7] Like nodes and links on the web, the relations and connections within an assemblage are ephemeral, variable and fragile; they come together and fall apart, they break and dissolve.
-The possible here is not about radical change, necessarily, but about the endless ways to draw and re-draw relations centered around shared values and strengthened by passion.
+With search anxiety what Kiergegaard calls the possible is not about radical change, necessarily, but about the endless ways to draw and re-draw relations centered around shared values and strengthened by passion.

-To return to the question posed at the start of this dissertation:
-Tactics of collaboration, practices of mobilization, reorganization, and rupture constitute the possible in relation to algorithmic anxiety.
+The artworks pointed to tactics of collaboration, of commonality, and practices of mobilization, reorganization, and rupture as constitutes of the possible in relation to algorithmic anxiety.
+But what ties masks, specters and collectors together?
-Where masking and collecting are tactics of living with anxieties evoked by search and facial recognition technology, the spectral calls for radical change in relation to algorithmic trading systems by battling through it.

 ## Movement at the Spot as the Response to Algorithmic Anxiety

-What becomes of the possible when Kierkegaard’s critique is aimed at algorithmic culture?
-What ties masks, specters and collectors together?
-Movement *at the spot*.
-Movement at the spot, Kierkegaard writes:
-‘Neither moves from the place where it is nor arrives anywhere. \[It\] is literally a movement in that place.’[^concl_8] Movement at the spot is not reactionary, but imaginative and creative.
-This ‘movement of infinity’, as Kierkegaard calls it in *Fear and Tremblin*g, is a way of thinking, being, and imagining to preserve yourself, of creating a space to catch a breath, to buy time, and to organize and reorganize.[^concl_9] It also provides a metaphor for re-thinking and re-imagining the confining and limiting aspects of algorithmic culture.
-When the algorithmic is represented as becoming central in the organising, governing and confining of the socio-political sphere and in the distribution of wealth and information, movement is a way to battle the algorithmic anxiety this evokes.
+AFter Kierkegaard, this book argues that masks, specters and collectors are tied together by movement *at the spot*.
+Movement at the spot, Kierkegaard writes: ‘Neither moves from the place where it is nor arrives anywhere. \[It\] is literally a movement in that place.’[^concl_8] Movement at the spot is not reactionary, but imaginative and creative.
+This ‘movement of infinity’, as Kierkegaard calls it in *Fear and Tremblin*g, is a way of thinking, being, and imagining to preserve yourself, of creating a space to catch a breath, to buy time, and to organize and reorganize [^concl_9] It also provides a metaphor for re-thinking and re-imagining the confining and limiting aspects of algorithmic culture.
+Algorithmic anxiety could be considered as a lack of movement, lost motion, or as the desire for motion.

+When the algorithmic is represented as becoming central in the organising, governing, and confining of the socio-political sphere and in the distribution of wealth and information, movement is a way to battle the algorithmic anxiety this evokes.
 What Kierkegaard describes as ‘movement at the spot’ does not mean to — Romantically — fan the flames of faith and passion, or to celebrate imagination and collaboration.[^concl_10] Neither does it mean to jettison the algorithmic or to embrace it.
 Movement at the spot is not merely a ‘fantasy of exit’.[^concl_11] Instead, movement at the spot is a way to understand algorithmic anxiety as grounded in necessity *and* possibility.
 Algorithmic anxiety could be considered as a lack of movement, lost motion, or as the desire for motion.

-The mask, the specter and the collector are figures of movement *at the spot*.
+The mask, the specter and the collector are figures of movement *at the spot and while entangled*.
 Where algorithmic regimes attempt to confine motion and openness, movement is the response.
 What always moves is difficult to grasp, and hence to be mathematically modelled, duplicated or regulated.
 Movement at the spot challenges the logic of algorithmic entrapment.
 It is less